 Degree examination scripts are received by the University in confidence.
-Degree examination scripts, or copies of such scripts, may be returned to students on SCQF Level 7 and 8 (usually Year 1 and 2 pre-honours) courses.
+Degree examination scripts, or copies of such scripts, may be returned to students on SCQF Level 7 and 8 (usually Year 1 and 2 pre-honours) courses after the Board of Examiners has published ratified course results.
 Scripts will not be returned to students on courses at SCQF levels 9-12 (usually Honours and postgraduate taught level).

 - 48.1 Students are entitled to see their examination scripts to assist with the provision of feedback and their self-reflective learning. - 48.2 Course organisers, or their delegates, may show and discuss students' examination scripts with them for feedback purposes.
-Local arrangements are made for ways to implement the opportunity for students to see their exam scripts. www.ed.ac.uk/schools-departments/academic-services/staff/assessment/feedback - 48.3 Other forms of assessed summative work may be returned to students, provided that sufficient documentation is retained for the Board of Examiners and External Examiners.
-This documentation needs to record those types of assessment which cannot be made available to the Board of Examiners.

-- 48.4 The potential return of scripts to students on Year 1 and 2 pre-honours courses does not apply to multiple choice questions which are not defined as degree examination scripts. - 48.5 Schools will need to make arrangements to make exam scripts available to students taking Year 1 and 2 pre-honours courses to take away (on individual request) after the retention period is over.
+Local arrangements are made for ways to implement the opportunity for students to see their exam scripts. www.ed.ac.uk/schools-departments/academic-services/staff/assessment/feedback - 48.3 Other forms of assessed summative work may be returned to students after the Board of Examiners has published ratified course results. - 48.4 The potential return of scripts to students on Year 1 and 2 pre-Honours courses does not apply to multiple choice questions which are not defined as degree examination scripts. - 48.5 Schools will need to make arrangements to make exam scripts available to students taking Year 1 and 2 pre-Honours courses to take away (on individual request) after the retention period is over.
 Schools may wish to decide to keep the scripts for longer than the minimum required retention period, for example in order to make them available for release to the relevant students returning in the following semester (this is at the discretion of individual Schools).